What Is A Purlin In A Roof? (Everything You Need To Know)

 Step 2: Mark The Installation Positions And Begin

-Draw a horizontal line with the precise measurements that allows roof purlins to fit.
+Draw a horizontal line with precise measurements that allows roof purlins to fit.
 The safe distance between one purlin to the other is about 1.5m to 1.75m.
 Take a purlin and install it, beginning with its corner.
 Bolt it with a 16d nail on the vertical rafter that supports the roof.
 Insert two more inches in the 16-inch spaces on the rafters since they are automatically positioned at intervals.

 Step 3: Proceed With The Installation